Creekside Student Handbook

-Zeeland High School takes the position that for a student to progress in school, regular attendance is essential.
+Zeeland Public Schools take the position that for a student to progress in school, regular attendance is essential.
 The Michigan School Code states that it is the responsibility of parents to insure that their children regularly attend school until the age of 18.
-Zeeland High School seeks to develop students academically and socially and prepare them to be responsible in their adult lives.
+Creekside Middle School seeks to develop students academically and socially and prepare them to be responsible in their adult lives.
 A crucial component of the student’s success in high school is daily attendance.
 Absences, regardless of the reason, negatively impact the student’s ability to master the subject matter, to receive direct instruction from teachers, and to participate in the exchange of ideas with other students.

 In an effort to monitor students’ missing and excessive amount of class time, we will be monitoring the total number of absences; excused, unexcused (UA), and tardies for each student.